SynergyWire/SynergyWire-blog/articles/react-error-handling.md

 ![product-search-happy-path.gif](/images/articles/react-error-handling/product-search-happy-path.gif)

-Awesome, we are done the search is working as expected.
+Awesome, we are done and searching is working as expected.
 Thank you for getting here.
-See you in other article.
+See you in the next article.

 ![wait-a-minute.jpg](/images/memes/wait-a-minute.jpg)